Valley Transportation Authority: Bus routes

 VTA's longest and most-used bus route is the 22, which connects VTA's Eastridge Transit Center in East San Jose with the Caltrain station in Palo Alto, which serves as a transfer point for SamTrans buses from San Mateo County.
-Line 22 is the only line with 24-hour, 7 days-per-week service, including night bus service as part of the regional All-Nighter Network.
-One side effect of Line 22's 24-hour schedule is that it doubles as a moving homeless shelter.
+Line 22, prior to the COVID-19 pandemic, was the only line with 24-hour, 7 days-per-week service, including night bus service as part of the regional All-Nighter Network.
 Line 22's fleet of coaches primarily consists of articulated low floorbuses.

 On January 14, 2008, VTA implemented major updates in its bus service.
 Some routes became part of a community bus network that utilizes shorter buses and charges a cheaper fee than standard bus service.
 Others became part of a core network with headways of 15 minutes or less.
 Additionally, some bus routes underwent changes in routing, while other, less-used routes were deleted completely.
 The agency completed another bus service redesign on December 28, 2019.

 BRT (Bus Rapid Transit)

 Current service

 On July 5, 2005, VTA implemented its first rapid bus line along the VTA's busiest corridor.
 Modeled after the Metro Rapid service in Los Angeles, rapid bus Line 522 follows most of the Line 22 route, and features limited stops, headway based schedules, low floor fleet, and signal priority along El Camino Real.
-However, the current rapid bus service by VTA does not fully qualify as BRT, due to the lack of separate ticketing stations and platforms, distinctive vehicles, and special lanes (which make BRT mimic more of a light rail or tram route, instead of a bus route).
+However, the current rapid bus service by VTA does not fully qualify as BRT, due to the lack of separate ticketing stations and platforms, distinctive vehicles, and special lanes which allow BRT to avoid traffic jams.
 Rather, it serves as a temporary rapid bus service until VTA officially opens a BRT transit corridor along the same route, which will upgrade the current 522 route.

 Future

 VTA had planned to add distinctive vehicles, separate bus-exclusive lanes on Alum Rock Avenue, El Camino Real, and Stevens Creek Boulevard, ticketing platforms separate from other buses, and possible amenities such as wait time for successive BRT buses by 2016 (making BRT behave more like a light rail or tram system, instead of bus service).
 This would also upgrade the existing 522 bus service to an official BRT, and rename the entire VTA-operated BRT service to VTA Rapid, differentiating it from VTA's buses division.

 This plan involved reducing general traffic lanes from 3 lanes in each direction which was unpopular and the plans were abandoned in January 2018.

-An additional rapid line, the 568, along the current route 68 is proposed to replace the current 168 express as part of the 2021 Service Plan.
+An additional rapid line, the 568, along the current route 68 replaced the previous route 168 express as part of the 2021 Service Plan.
 This plan was delayed until February 2022 to direct resources to reducing passenger pass-ups due to capacity limits during the COVID-19 pandemic.